 Both TV pieces showed shots of the exhibit for viewers to see.

-We did what we always try to do – encourage more people to think about adding water to their gardens for their own pleasure and for the benefit of the wildlife that will visit it.
+We achieved what we always try to do – encourage more people to think about adding water to their gardens for their own pleasure and for the benefit of the wildlife that will visit it.

 Visitors enjoyed the colour in the flowers and the reflections in the water.
 They saw garden ponds and container ponds to suit the smallest of garden spaces.

-We have inserted some photos here for you:
+We have some photos for you: